 In order for your son or daughter to play Baseball or Softball in CVLL you must meet the Little League Residency Requirements and reside within the CVLL boundary approved by CA District 4.

 If you have a question about what your child’s "baseball age" is, check out

 All players are required to meet our age and residency requirements, detailed below.
 Players who are new to CVLL must show proof of birth date (birth certificate or passport) before their registrations will be confirmed.
 Returning players do not need to show proof of birth date unless specifically asked to do so.

-$75 Volunteer Fee per family (Refundable at end of season if you meet your Volunteer Requirements and you request that it be returned to you.
-Forms are available online)
+$65 Volunteer Fee per family (Refundable at end of season if you meet your Volunteer Requirements and you request that it be returned to you no later than 31-JULY-2018.

 CVLL Division Guidelines

 These are the general guidelines that are used for the placement of players into our divisions of Baseball and Softball.
 Please note these guidelines do not pertain to our Challenger Division.
 Our Challenger division does not have any age, experience or skill evaluation or requirements.